 Figure 1.
 Changes in total body water and its distribution according to age categories.
 Schematic representation of total body water (TBW) and its distribution between extracellular and intracellular water (ECW and ICW, respectively) in four age categories [1].
 Values reported for the Foetus refer to a healthy foetus of 7-8 months of gestational age; values reported for the Infant refer to a healthy infant of 7-8 months; values reported for the Child refer to a healthy child aged approximately 3 years; values reported for the Adult refer to an adult male.
-Of note, percentages of total body, intracellular, and extracellular water are referred to as percentages of total body weight tinal system, by means of which water is absorbed in our body; (ii) the urinary system, which physiologically regulates water elimination; and (iii) the skin and respiratory system which, given their important surface area and their contact with a water-poor environment, namely air, also contribute significantly, and in a largely unregulated way, to water loss.
+Of note, percentages of total body, intracellular, and extracellular water are referred to as percentages of total body weight water elimination; and (iii) the skin and respiratory system which, given their important surface area and their contact with a water-poor environment, namely air, also contribute significantly, and in a largely unregulated way, to water loss.
 A malfunction of, or imbalance between these regulatory systems can easily result in disorders of water and electrolyte homeostasis.
 It is therefore not surprising that the mainstay of medical practice in general, and of critical care medicine and anaesthesiology in particular, deals with water and electrolyte homeostasis.

 Children, especially newborns and infants, are particularly prone to water and electrolyte imbalances.
-Reasons for this predisposition include: (i) a higher total body water content [2]; (ii) a higher metabolic rate and thus a higher need for calories, water and electrolytes [3]; (iii) relatively higher insensible losses due to both a higher surface area to body mass ratio [4] and a relatively higher production of CO2 and therefore a higher minute ventilation; and (iv) the possible presence of immature regulatory mechanisms [5, 6].
+Reasons for this predisposition include: (i) a higher total body water content [2]; (ii) a higher metabolic rate and thus a higher need for calories, water and electrolytes [3]; (iii) relatively higher insensible losses due to both a higher surface area to body mass ratio [4] and a relatively higher production of CO_2 and therefore a higher minute ventilation; and (iv) the possible presence of immature regulatory mechanisms [5, 6].
 For the abovementioned reasons, fluid therapy in children is particularly important, challenging and should be considered, in all respects, as a pharmacological treatment with precise indications, contraindications and side effects.

-In the present review, we will: (i) briefly highlight water and salt distribution of the human body; (ii) summarize the physiology and pathophysiology of water and electrolyte balance; discuss the peculiarities (iii) and potential side effects (iv) of available intravenous/parenteral fluids for the paediatric population and; finally, (v) outline the current clinical practice regarding the use of different intravenous fluids in children, both as maintenance and as resuscitation//replacement fluids.
+In the present review, we will: (i) briefly highlight water and salt distribution of the human body; (ii) summarize the physiology and pathophysiology of water and electrolyte balance; discuss the peculiarities (iii) and potential side effects (iv) of available intravenous/parenteral fluids for the paediatric population and; finally, (v) outline the current clinical practice regarding the use of different intravenous fluids in children, both as maintenance and as resuscitation/ /replacement fluids.